howecaptivate/bioclone/bio.md

 accomplished over the short 10 week period.
 MY favourite project from that class was my final project.
 I created a working Mastermind (code breaking) type game.
 I'm taking this class in hopes to get ahead (as I am in the 1.25 years track).
 Besides that course, I have no prior CS experience.
 Looking forward to this term!

+## EXTRA WORK
+ADDED THIS TEXT to create a conflict.